 Introduction to Dixon, California

 Dixon, California, in Solano county, is 8 miles SW of Davis, California (center to center) and 20 miles SW of Sacramento, California.
-Part of the surrounding Vallejo - Fairfield - Napa metro area, Dixon is home to some 16,103 residents.
+Dixon is part of the surrounding Vallejo - Fairfield - Napa metro area.

 Dixon and nearby Attractions